openpotato/openholidaysapi.website/en/docs/index.md

 + Monaco (public holidays and school holidays from 2020)
 + Netherlands (public holidays and school holidays from 2020)
 + Poland (public holidays and school holidays from 2020)
++ Portugal (public holidays and school holidays from 2020)
 + San Marino (public holidays and school holidays from 2020)
 + Slovakia (public holidays and school holidays from 2020)
 + Slovenia (public holidays and school holidays from 2020)